 2. Since aircraft align with the approach/departure surface when landing or taking off on runways, these areas carry the highest volume of air traffic.
 Aircraft change power settings to take off or land in this area, so they have a tendency to have more problems within these areas.
 An Approach and Runway Protection Zone Plan in the Bryant Field and Lee Vining Airport Master Plans/2020 contains plan view information for the runway approach areas.
 At Bryant Field, these drawings indicate that the terrain east of the airport penetrates the conical and portions of the horizontal surface; it is appropriate that the aircraft traffic pattern is west of the runway (Wadell, p.
 25, see Figure 3, Primary Traffic Patterns--Bryant Field Airport).
-At Lee Vining, these drawings indicate the terrain west of the airport penetrates the conical and portions of the horizontal surface; it is appropriate that the aircraft traffic pattern is east of the runway (Wadell, p.
+At Lee Vining, these drawings indicate the terrain west of the airport penetrates the conical and portions of the terrain west of the airport penetrates the conical and portions of the terrain west of the airport penetrates the conical and portions of the terrain west of the airport penetrates the conical and portions of the terrain west of the airport penetrates the conical and portions of the terrain west of the airport penetrates the conical and portions of the terrain west of the airport penetrates the conical and portions of the horizontal surface; it is appropriate that the aircraft traffic pattern is east of the runway (Wadell, p.
 26, see Figure 4, Primary Traffic Patterns--Lee Vining Airport).